gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 Even though USB 3.0 allows more than 500mA, with just two resistors you can't tell what is connected at the other end of the cable, and so have to design for the limiting case of the DFP being a USB1.0/2.0 device capable of only 500mA.

-## Example ICs

-### Analog Devices MAX14747 - USB Detection with Smart Power Selector Li+ Chargers
+### USB Powered Battery Charger with the MAX14747

 The Analog Devices MAX14747 is a IC which can detect a number of different USB charger types and charge a battery from the USB power source.
 It supports USB Battery Charger Detection Rev 1.2 but not USB PD. `\(V_{BAT}\)` can range from 0-5.5V so single Li-Po cells are supported.
 It can be controlled from a MCU via I2C lines.

 {{% figure ref="fig-max14747-typical-application-circuit" src="max14747-typical-application-circuit.png" width="800px" caption="Typical application circuit for the Analog Devices MAX14747 IC[^analog-devices-max14747-usb-charging-ic]." %}}

-### STMicroelectronics STUSB4500 - Standalone USB PD Sink Controller
+### Standalone USB PD Sink Controller with the STUSB4500

-The STMicroelectronics STUSB4500 is a USB PD standalone sink controller.
+The _STMicroelectronics STUSB4500_ is a USB PD standalone sink controller.
 Standalone refers to the fact that it has non-volatile programmable memory that is used to configure the device, meaning the STUSB4500 can run by itself without the need for a MCU to be connected to it. {{% ref "fig-stmicroelectronics-stusb4500-3d-render-wlcsp-25" %}} shows a 3D render of it in the WLCSP-25 package.

 {{% figure ref="fig-stmicroelectronics-stusb4500-3d-render-wlcsp-25" src="stmicroelectronics-stusb4500-3d-render-wlcsp-25.png" width="200px" caption="The STUSB4500 in the WLCSP-25 package[^st-microelectronics-stusb4500-standalone-pd-sink]." %}}